SebasGTM/next-myhomepage/content/posts/visiting-the-island-miyajima.md

 ---

 This small holy island can only be reached by ferry.
 Here you can fond a lot of nature, long mountain paths, free roaming deer and a big famous torii gate, which at high tide seems to float on the water.
-Unfortunate just as i was visiting, the gate was under restoration :-(, so i will have to take a picture next time.
+Unfortunate just as I was visiting, the gate was under restoration :-( so I will have to take a picture next time.

 The ferry ride: